 When your dentist prescribes digital x-rays, a small electronic sensor will be placed inside your mouth.
 Once captured, the image will be called upon the screen.

 Before digital x-rays, we had traditional x-ray films that required chemical processing.
-However, at Georgetown Village Dental learned that digital x-rays offer many benefits over the traditional film, in that it reduces a patient’s radiation exposure by up to 90%.
+However, at Halton Village Dental learned that digital x-rays offer many benefits over the traditional film, in that it reduces a patient’s radiation exposure by up to 90%.

 In addition to minimizing radiation exposure, there are many other advantages to digital x-rays for patients and dentists alike.
 Using digital x-rays means:

 No chemicals and no wait: Digital x-rays don’t u8se film, which means that there’s no need to wait for it to develop.
 Likewise, there are no toxic chemicals involved.
 The dentist can immediately see the pictures on the computer and show them to you in order to inform a treatment plan.

 Better quality images: Digital x-rays are sharper and because they can be enhanced, your dentist can obtain more information about your oral health.
 Using special software, your dentist can increase and decrease the size, exposure, and contrast of the images and magnify areas of concern.
 Another important benefit is the fact that images can be compared to previous x-rays in order to track changes.

 Easier storage and sharing: Digital x-rays can quickly and easily be captured, stored, viewed, and shared.
 This also means that they are less likely to be misplaced.

 Although digital technology has drastically reduced the risks of x-rays, it has not eliminated them completely.
 X-rays use deeply penetrating radiation in order to scan the body’s tissues.
 There is a minute possibility that this could cause cellular changes that might lead to disease in the future.